Medial Axis Aware Learning of Signed Distance Functions: Motivation

 At first, we discuss different properties of the signed distance function of a closed, compact surface which will motivate the different components of our variational method.
 We assume that the surface $\surface = \partial\omega$ is the boundary of an open Lipschitz set $\omega\subset\Omega$ in a bounded computational domain $\Omega\subset \R^d$, with $d=2$ or $d=3$.
 Then, the signed distance function $\mathrm{sgndist}(\cdot,\surface)\colon \Omega\rightarrow\R$ of $\surface$ is defined as

 The SDF of $\surface$ is known to solve the eikonal equation as a function $\phi:\Omega\to\mathbb{R}$ with $\phi=0$ on $\surface$, and

 The set of these solutions is very large in general.
-The concept of \emph{viscosity solutions} allows to identify the signed distance function as the unique weak solution $\phi$ of \eqref{eq:EikonalEq} with $\phi=0$ on $\surface$ via a comparison principle, see \cref{fig:viscosity} for a 1D and a 2D example.
-This notion implies that the SDF is maximal in absolute values, compared to other solutions of \eqref{eq:EikonalEq}.
+The concept of \emph{viscosity solutions} allows to identify the signed distance function as the unique weak solution $\phi$ of \cref{eq:EikonalEq} with $\phi=0$ on $\surface$ via a comparison principle, see \cref{fig:viscosity} for a 1D and a 2D example.
+This notion implies that the SDF is maximal in absolute values, compared to other solutions of \cref{eq:EikonalEq}.
+To see this, let $x\in \Omega$, and $y\in \surface$, such that $\mathrm{dist}(x,\surface) = \|x-y\|$.
+Let $\phi:\Omega\to\mathbb{R}$ with $\phi=0$ on $\surface$ solve \cref{eq:EikonalEq}.
+Then we can estimate

 Functions solving the eikonal equation possess an additional structural property.
 In the direction normal to its level sets $\phi$ increases linearly, i.e.

 in regions where $\phi$ is twice differentiable.
-This directly follows from a differentiation of $\|\nabla \phi\|^2 = 1$ and using the symmetry of $D^2\phi$.
-Another, geometric interpretation of \eqref{eq:HessCondition} is that the gradient vector field $\nabla \phi$ of the signed distance $\phi$ is constant on rays pointing in the gradient direction, i.e.
+This directly follows from a differentiation of $\|\nabla \phi\|^2 = 1$ and using the symmetry of the Hessian $D^2\phi$.
+Another, geometric interpretation of \cref{eq:HessCondition} is that the gradient vector field $\nabla \phi$ of the signed distance $\phi$ is constant on rays pointing in the gradient direction, i.e.

-A key insight is that, while functions $\phi$ solving \eqref{eq:EikonalEq} are Lipschitz and differentiable almost everywhere, their gradient jumps on a set $\jumpset$, cf.~\cref{fig:viscosity}.
+A key insight is that, while functions $\phi$ solving \cref{eq:EikonalEq} are Lipschitz and differentiable almost everywhere, their gradient jumps on a set $\jumpset$, cf.~\cref{fig:viscosity}.
 In fact, even for the SDF of a smooth surface $\surface$, the jump set of the gradient is a lower dimensional set of those points where the nearest-point projection onto $\surface$ is not defined, also denoted as the medial axis of $\mathcal{S}$.
-In \cite{wang2023neural} and \cite{hessian2}, the degeneracy condition of the Hessian \eqref{eq:HessCondition} was used in the near-field of the surface to learn signed distance functions.
-Different from these approaches, our method takes advantage of \eqref{eq:HessCondition} globally and at the same time controls the co-dimension $1$ area of the jump set $\jumpset$.
+In \cite{wang2023neural} and \cite{hessian2}, the degeneracy condition of the Hessian \cref{eq:HessCondition} was used in the near-field of the surface to learn signed distance functions.
+Different from these approaches, our method takes advantage of \cref{eq:HessCondition} globally and at the same time controls the co-dimension $1$ area of the jump set $\jumpset$.